MatteoGuadrini/pyreports/docs/source/dev/cli.rst

 input section
 -------------

-The report section must have a data **input**, which can be file, sql database, LDAP or NoSql database.
+The report section must have a data **input**, which can be file, sql database or LDAP.

 .. code-block:: yaml
    :caption: FileManager